-To qualify for the Ph.D., a graduate student must acquire teaching experience under the supervision of a faculty member in both his/her main field of expertise and in a second field.
-This is typically done through teaching assistantships (TAships), although on rare occasions advanced graduate students will be allowed to teach their own courses.
-Most students should expect to TA a minimum of four semesters at Brown.
+To qualify for the Ph.D., a gradaute student must acquire teaching experience under the supervision of a faculty member in both his/her main field of expertise and in a second field.
+A minimum of two semesters of Teaching Assistantship are required.

 Assignment of Teaching Assistantships

-Although the precise terms of each TAship are set by the course instructor, serving as a TA in the Department of Political Science generally entails attending lectures delivered by the professor, leading two 50-minute discussion sections (a.k.a. "course conferences") for approximately 25 students per section, holding office hours, and grading papers.
-The Graduate School's policy is that TAs must not spend more than 15-20 hours per week on TA-related duties.
+Although the precise terms of each TAship may vary depending on the course instructor, serving as a TA in the Department of Political Science generally entails attending all undergraduate lectures, leading up to two 50-minute discussion sections for a total of up to 50 students, holding regular office hours of two hours per week, grading papers and exams for up to 50 students, and posting documents to Canvas, as requested.
 You may do more in some weeks (e.g. midterm; end-of-semester) and less in others, but the average should remain at or below the maximum limit.
-The division of labor between you and the course instructor for the assigning of grades, and the policies and criteria to be applied, should be worked out clearly in advance.
-Grades are ultimately the course instructor's responsibility.